 For instance, doctors and other medical professionals have a legal duty to use reasonable skill, knowledge, and care in diagnosing and treating illness and injuries.4

 But even where there is no special duty of care, California law imposes a general duty of care.
 This obligation is set forth in California Civil Code section 1714(a), which provides in part:“Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person, except so far as the latter has, willfully or by want of ordinary care, brought the injury upon himself or herself."

 Examples of common duties of care in California include (but are not limited to):

 - The duty of drivers to obey traffic laws so as to avoid car accidents and injuries to pedestrians;5

 - The duty of manufacturers to use reasonable care to avoid producing a dangerous product;6

-- The duty of a property owner to maintain premises in a safe condition in order to avoid slip-and-fall accidents and other injuries;7
+- The duty of a property owner to maintain premises in a safe condition in order to avoid slip-and-fall accidents and or other premises liability;7

-- The duty of medical professionals to use reasonable skill, knowledge, and care in diagnosing and treating illness and injuries;8
+- The duty of medical professionals to use reasonable skill, knowledge, and care in diagnosing and treating illness and injuries and avoid medical malpractice;8

 - The duty not to publish false “facts” about someone (defamation);9 and

 - The duty of an employer not to hire someone who might pose a danger to customers or other employees.10